BenJWeber/Programs/README.md

+# userid: BenJWeber

 # Programs
 Base code for program assignments in Software Development (C S 371).

+# Lab 1 Initial Git
+This lab introduces git and setting up a repo.

 ## Program 1 and Program 2
 These assignments rely on the SimpleWebServer program.
 Each gets graded using tags in a cloned repository.